vobi-io/vobees-doc/docs/contributing.md

 ### What happens next?

-The core Vobees team will be monitoring for pull requests.
+The core Docusaurus team will be monitoring for pull requests.
 Do help us by keeping pull requests consistent by following the guidelines above.

 ## License

-By contributing to Vobees, you agree that your contributions will be licensed under its MIT license.
+By contributing to Docusaurus, you agree that your contributions will be licensed under its MIT license.